 By default, the use of unsafe Groovy string interpolation in a Jenkins pipeline will result in a warning.
 However, we have configured your controller with a system property to override the default warning and to fail any job that uses unsafe Groovy interpolation.
 To configure these warnings set org.jenkinsci.plugins.workflow.cps.DSL.UNSAFE_GROOVY_INTERPOLATION to one of the following values:

-2. fail: build failure when the build encounters the first interpolated groovy string that contains a secret.
+ignore: no warnings will be displayed on the log or build page.fail: build failure when the build encounters the first interpolated groovy string that contains a secret.pipeline {

 agent none